-CUC's base rates are designed to recover and earn a return on all non-fuel and regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
-Fuel cost charges and licence and regulatory fees are billed as separate line items.
-Base rates are subject to an annual review and adjustment each June through the rate cap and adjustment mechanism ("RCAM").
-The ERA reviewed and approved a rate increase for June 2013 of 1.8% as a result of the 2012 RORB and the slight increase in the applicable United States ("US") and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2012.
+CUC's base rates are designed to recover all non-fuel and non-regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
+Fuel cost charges and regulatory fees are billed as separate line items.
+Base rates are subject to an annual review and adjustment each June through the RCAM.
+In June 2014, following review and approval by the Electricity Regulatory Authority ("ERA"), the Company increased its base rates by 1.5%.
+This increase is a result of the 2013 RORB and the increase in the applicable United States ("US") and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2013.
 All fuel and lubricating oil costs are passed through to customers without mark-up as a per kWh charge.

 For regulatory purposes fixed assets comprise the completed Property, Plant and Equipment ("PP&E") and intangible assets acquired or constructed by the Company as reported in the Company's consolidated financial statements.
-The original book value of these fixed assets include an Allowance for Funds Used During Construction ("AFUDC")(Note 7) and an allowance for General Expenses Capitalised ("GEC") (Note 7).
+The original book value of these fixed assets include an Allowance for Funds Used During Construction ("AFUDC") (Note 7) and an allowance for General Expenses Capitalised ("GEC") (Note 7).
 GEC is calculated as a percentage of up to 10% of Non-Fuel Operating Expenses, varying annually depending on the level of capital activity.